-Figure 5.
-Left: 3D-Var analysis at time t = 500 yr compared with the forecast and the reference when we update ice thickness variables and node locations.
-In contrast to the results shown in Fig. 3, the ice thickness profile is substantially improved close to the margin.
-Centre: Evolution of the position of the margin with time.
-The estimates are of very good quality even if the margin is not observed directly.
-Right: Evolution of the position of mesh points with time.
-The trajectory of each node is corrected by each analysis, as is the margin.
+Figure 4. (a) 3D-Var analysis at time t = 500 years compared with the forecast and the reference when we update only ice thickness variables.
+The ice thickness profile is improved, especially between r = 100 and r = 400 km. (b) Evolution of the position of the margin with time.
+Even if the position of the margin is not directly updated, the trajectory of the margin is corrected as a result of the ice thickness update. (c) Evolution of the position of grid points with time.
+The trajectory of each grid node is corrected after each analysis, as is the margin.